UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 ## Labeling

-#### Create small item labels
+#### Create and apply item labels

 Once you have retrieved the correct AV item call numbers from Jitterbug, see “How to Create Item level AV Labels.docx”, which covers how to create AV item labels using Microsoft Word's mail merge: G:\wilson\ts\archival\labels\AV labels\How to Create Item AV Labels

-There are two options for AV item labels - front facing labels and spine foil-backed labels.
+There are two label templates for AV item labels - front facing labels and spine foil-backed labels.
 Use whichever label makes sense for the material- generally speaking, processing archivists use front facing labels for circular items, like audiodisc formats and open reel open reel audiotapes, and use spine labels for more cartridge based materials, like audiocassettes, digital audiotapes (DAT), and videotapes.

+Templates for both label types can be found in the Departments drive:
+G:\wilson\ts\archival\labels\AV labels\AV_front_labels
+G:\wilson\ts\archival\labels\AV labels\AV_spine_labels

+Labels for moving image film are created with the label maker located on level 10.

 Front facing label on an open reel audiotape:
 ![open reel audiotape with front facing label](https://github.com/annewell/images/blob/main/Processing_OpenReelLabels1.png)